WebAhead/morning-challenge-animated-app-drawer/README.md

   ](https://css-tricks.com/almanac/properties/t/transition/) any css transformation so the effect isn't instantaneous

-* My solution is on the `solution branch` please do not check this till the end of the workshop.
+* Solution is on the `solution branch` please do not check this till the end of the workshop.